Airport Tips & Quick Reference Guide to Manchester International Airport (MAN) - Non Official

 Pros and Cons of Manchester Airport

-Hub: Manchester airport is a hub for Virgin Atlantic and a Focus city for Aer Lingus UK, EasyJet, Jet2.com, Ryanair and TUI Airways.
+• Major UK airport hub: It serves as a hub for Virgin Atlantic and a focus city for airlines including Ryanair, easyJet, Jet2.com, Aer Lingus UK and TUI Airways.

 Mini-Guide of the Airport (2' Guide)